NorthOcean/Project-Iris/docs/Vertical/README.md

 - `--max_batch_size`, type=`int`, changeable=`True`.
 Maximun batch size.
 Default value is `20000`.
 - `--obs_frames`, type=`int`, changeable=`False`.
 Observation frames for prediction.
 Default value is `8`.
 - `--pred_frames`, type=`int`, changeable=`False`.
 Prediction frames.
 Default value is `12`.
-- `--rotate`, type=`int`, changeable=`False`.
-Rotate dataset to obtain more available training data.
-This arg is the time of rotation, for example set to 1 will rotatetraining data 180 degree once; set to 2 will rotate them 120 degreeand 240 degree. *This arg is not used in the current training structure.*  Default value is `0`.
 - `--sigma`, type=`float`, changeable=`True`.
 Sigma of noise.
 This arg only works for `Generative Models`.
 Default value is `1.0`.
 - `--step`, type=`int`, changeable=`True`.
 Frame interval for sampling training data.
 Default value is `1`.
 - `--test_mode`, type=`str`, changeable=`True`.
 Test settings, canbe `'one'` or `'all'` or `'mix'`.
 When set it to `one`, it will test the model on the `args.force_set` only; When set it to `all`, it will test on each of the test dataset in `args.test_set`; When set it to `mix`, it will test on all test dataset in `args.test_set` together.
 Default value is `'mix'`.